Stephen-Kimoi/cketh-tutorial/README.md

 ```

 This function generates a deposit address that you can use to mint ckETH to the new subaccount.

+You can now test the function by calling the ``Get Deposit Address`` button on your frontend

 ## Step 2: Minting ckETH Tokens